Hassan-mahmoud33/mul_linear_regression/Readme.md

 - visualizes a graph for predicted price vs Size of house with bedrooms equals three

 ## Results
-- predicted price for house's size equals 2000 M and 3 bedrooms =  330662.99k
+- predicted price for house's size equals 2000 M and 3 bedrooms =  330662.99
 - Train R* =  0.7691
 - test R* =  0.5149

 ## Visualization
-this figure below shows the fitted line regression on the traning set
+this figure below shows the line regression fitted to the test data while fixing number of bedrooms

 ![Visualization](images/figure3.png)